Last update on November 09, 2023

 With new EU sustainability legislation and standards in addition to existing disclosure platforms like CDP, responding to all sustainability requests each year becomes a huge project which is difficult to tackle.
 With many new legal requirements to adhere to in the coming years, it will be difficult to keep up with your sustainability disclosures.
 Implementing a system where your overlap in data collection, tracking and reporting can be completed in an automated fashion may help you overcome this challenge.

 Sustainability initiatives request central ESG information, and promote transparency for the benefit of interested parties.
 All of the standards and frameworks presented above require companies to consistently collect data, track metrics, and, in turn, report on their progress.
-Good news: With a data collection system already in place for CDP, you are on track to start reporting according to new and upcoming regulations.
+Good news: With a request management already in place for CDP, you are on track to start collecting data and reporting according to new and upcoming regulations.

 How to Prepare Your Response and Reporting System